bluebrown/immutable-cluster/README.md

 ### Ansible Playbook

-Once packer has created the temporary instance, we use ansible to apply additional configuration.
+Once [Packer](https://www.packer.io/) has created the temporary instance, we use [Ansible](https://www.ansible.com/) to apply additional configuration.
 For this example, we use the playbook to install and enable the nginx service.
 The result will be nginx serving the default page on port 80.

 ```yml
 ---